-Rock fracture aperture, allowing for fluid flow, mainly controls the transport properties of rock masses in the subsurface.
-This quantity is of significant importance for both natural fluid flow within the Earth's crust and geotechnical applications such as oil and gas exploitation in petroleum reservoirs, hydrothermal fluid flow in geothermal systems, CO2 sequestration, and the underground storage of nuclear waste.
+The aperture of fractures in rock, allowing for fluid flow, mainly controls the transport properties of fractured rock masses with low matrix permeability.
+This quantity is of significant importance for both natural fluid flow within the Earth's crust and geotechnical applications such as oil and gas exploitation in petroleum reservoirs, hydrothermal fluid flow in geothermal systems, and the underground storage of nuclear waste.
 Thus, reliable and accurate methods for determining fracture aperture and therefore the permeability of fractured rocks are essential.